 For the candirú, this misguided journey is a one-way trip; its bloody banquet leaves it too swollen to escape.
 The only known retaliation against the invader is delicate and expensive surgery, or failing that, a folk remedy which combines two herbs to very slowly kill and dissolve the fish.
 Silvio was fortunate enough to have access to modern medical facilities, though he had to endure three days of profound agony before the fish was extracted by an awestruck urogenital surgeon.

-Silvio’s incident was the first officially confirmed report of a candirú attacking a human, but such leg-crossingly horrific tales have haunted the region for generations.
+Silvio’s incident was the first credible report of a candirú attacking a human, but such leg-crossingly horrific tales have haunted the region for generations.
 According to legend, many men chose castration as an alternative to a slow, excruciating death back before surgery was an option.

 Though such brushes with the candirú are exceedingly rare in statistical terms, it is wise to heed the advice of the locals, and avoid urinating in the Amazon River at all costs.
 When the natives of the Amazon speak, one would be foolish not to listen.
 They are privy to some of the world’s most horrible truths.